pdxjohnny/pdxjohnny.github.io/content/posts/personal-digital-security.md

   - You should always choose ways of communicating that are encrypted.
-You do not know what information, no matter how inconsequentiall it seems to you, might be of use to comprimise the security of seemingly unrelated areas.
+You do not know what information, no matter how inconsequentiall it seems to you, might be of use to compromise the security of seemingly unrelated areas.

   - Communicating using encryption means that there has been some control placed on who can see the contents of your communication.
 The level of control over